BLM to temporarily suspend entrance fees on public lands across America

 WASHINGTON – After careful consideration and at the direction of Secretary of the Interior David Bernhardt, the Bureau of Land Management will temporarily suspend the collection of all entrance fees until further notice.

-As a result, site-specific day-use fees at BLM recreation sites and areas will be waived for the foreseeable future.
+As a result, site-specific standard amenity and day-use fees at BLM recreation sites and areas will be waived for the foreseeable future.
 Other fees, such as overnight camping, cabin rentals, group day use, and use of special areas, will remain in effect.

 “I’ve directed the Bureau of Land Management to waive entrance fees at recreation sites and national monuments that remain open.
 This small step makes it a little easier for the American public to enjoy the outdoors across the 245 million acres of public lands managed by the agency,” said Secretary of the Interior David Bernhardt.